-Possibly the number one way to improve your sex life is to get healthy and fit.
-Let’s face it, when we work out on a regular basis, we look and feel better naked.
-This self-confidence translates well into the bedroom!
-People who work out regularly and lead healthy, active lifestyles report better sex, more sex and more intimacy with their partners.
-That being said, there are some foods that can work against your efforts at the gym.
-This article explores some of the ways that improving your diet will lead to a better sex life.
+Let’s face it: Working out on a regular basis helps us look and feel better naked, and this self-confidence translates well into your romantic life.
+Indeed, people who lead healthy, active lifestyles report better sex, more sex, and greater intimacy with their partners.
+That being said, there are some foods that can increase your efforts at the gym and in the bedroom.
+Here are some of the libido-increasing foods to add to your diet for a better sex life.

-Ever wonder why strawberries are always the food of choice for sexy scenes in TV and film?
-Even in advertising, strawberries have the reputation of being just plain sexy.
-There is more to this than meets the eye, however.
+There’s a reason why strawberries are always the food of choice for sexy scenes in TV and film.
 Strawberries are great for blood circulation, which is beneficial to both men and to women in the bedroom.
 They’re also high in antioxidants which in turn benefit your heart health as well as healthy arteries.
 The vitamin C in strawberries has been scientifically proven to increase sperm count in healthy males.
 To really boost your berries, dip them into dark chocolate.
 The methylxanthines contained in dark chocolate also stimulates the libido.

-Alcohol may be a way to relax and calm the nerves when you’re on a date, and it’s absolutely acceptable socially to unwind with a glass or two of wine, especially on a romantic dinner date.
-However, in reality, alcohol is one of the absolute worst things to consume if you’re concerned about your sex life!
-Too much alcohol decreases sexual desire, interferes with arousal and blocks sensitivity during moments that should be charged with intimacy.
-Even worse, alcohol lowers inhibitions which impairs judgement, thereby increasing the risk of unwise decisions about safe sex and/or birth control.
+Alcohol may be a way to relax and calm the nerves when you’re on a date, and enjoying a glass of heart-healthy red wine in moderation can help both of you get in the mood.
+Keep in mind that too much alcohol decreases sexual desire, interferes with arousal and blocks sensitivity during moments that should be charged with intimacy.

 Almonds are considered one of nature’s superfoods for many reasons.
 When it comes to a healthy sex life, the selenium contained in almonds can help with infertility issues, and the vitamin E is great for optimum heart health.
 Almonds also contain high amounts of zinc, a mineral that has been proven to boost men’s testosterone and increase libido.
-The omega-3 fatty acids in almonds also improve healthy blood flow to sex organs in both men and women, which leads to more pleasurable and satisfying sex.
+The omega-3 fatty acids in almonds also improve healthy blood flow to sex organs in both men and women.

 Sweet potatoes contain lots of potassium, which aids in controlling high blood pressure.
 High blood pressure in men can cause or worsen the symptoms of erectile dysfunction.
 The beta carotene in sweet potatoes is rich in vitamin A, which has been studied for its effects on people who suffer from infertility issues.